Your Horoscope This Week: December 21 To 27

 Before the sun even enters Capricorn, though, there’s an important emotional undercurrent.
 In the early hours of December 21st at 5:08 a.m.
 EST, Jupiter in Cancer squares Chiron in Aries, creating a moment of tension between sensitivity and action.
 Jupiter in Cancer amplifies emotional truth, memory, and the need for safety, while Chiron in Aries exposes wounds around identity, courage, and self-assertion.

-Collectively, this can feel like wanting to protect ourselves while also being asked totake bold steps forward.
-Old insecurities may flare up, especially around whether we’re allowed to take up space or move decisively while still honoring our feelings.
+Collectively, this can feel like wanting to protect ourselves while also being asked to take bold steps forward.
+Old insecurities may flare up, especially around whether we’re allowed to take up space or move decisively while still honouring our feelings.
 The entry into Capricorn Season acts as a grounding balm after this square, reminding us that we don’t have to choose between emotional honesty and forward momentum.
 We can build from both.

 As the week unfolds, the Capricorn influence deepens.
 On December 24th, Venus enters Capricorn, joining the sun and Mars and bringing seriousness to our relationships — romantic, platonic, and professional.
 Even during the holidays, the collective mood is less about small talk and more about substance.
 We’re thinking about money, security, generational wealth, and what (or who) is actually worth investing in.
 Standards are higher, patience is thinner, and performative connection won’t cut it.
 This is a powerful moment to turn that discernment inward first.
 How can you live according to the standards you expect from others?
 How can you embody the stability, integrity, and commitment you’re craving?
 Capricorn Season isn’t about deprivation — it’s about self-respect.
 And this solstice week sets the tone.